 Aphelion Aerospace provides NanoSat Launch Services

-High costs of producing satellites and their subsystems, suitable for the harsh space environment, are lowered by taking advantage of additive manufacturing techniques.
+Additive manufacturing lowers the production costs of satellites and their subsystems.
 Satellite buses, customized payloads, and even rocket engines in satellite launchers are now 3D printed by satellite manufacturers.
-Startups use 3D printing technology on a large scale to mass-produce satellites for LEO constellations.
+Startups use 3D printing on a large scale to mass-produce satellites for LEO constellations.
 Digital twins of bespoke and complex satellite parts are created and 3D printed.
-This speeds up prototyping and testing of satellites and their parts, in turn, reducing the manufacturing lead time and costs.
+This speeds up the prototyping and testing of satellites and their parts, in turn, reducing the manufacturing lead time and costs.
 Likewise, 3D printing small parts of large space structures on the ground and assembling them in space significantly reduces the complexity of space manufacturing.
 This saves the cargo volume and fuel required to put large structures in space.
-In-space additive manufacturing further helps in performing upgrade missions for satellites in orbit by replacing malfunctioned components with 3D printed parts.
+In-space additive manufacturing facilitates the replacement of malfunctioned components and enhances in-orbit satellite upgrade missions.

 Isar Aerospace 3D-prints Launch Rocket Parts

 German startup Isar Aerospace uses advanced additive manufacturing and carbon composite materials to manufacture rockets for launching satellites.
 Additive manufacturing empowers the startup to build high-performance metals with precision and provide flexibility and speed to its stakeholders.
-Its in-house manufactured Spectrum launch vehicle is already putting satellites in the SSO for up to 700 Kgs and in LEO for up to 1000 Kgs.
+Its in-house manufactured launch vehicle, Spectrum, is already putting satellites in the SSO for up to 700 Kgs and in LEO for up to 1000 Kgs.

 Relativity Space builds 3D-printed Rockets

 US-based startup Relativity Space employs additive manufacturing to produce its satellite launch rockets.
-The startup uses its own large 3D metal printer, Stargate, to produce its rockets Terran 1, and reusable rocket Terran R. 3D printing reduces rocket production lead time from years to a couple of months.
-It also empowers Relativity Space with reduced radical part counts, quick design iterations, and optimizations to real-time quality control and inspections.
+The startup uses its 3D metal printer, Stargate, to produce rocket Terran 1 and reusable rocket Terran R. This reduces rocket production lead time from years to a couple of months.
+It also reduces radical part counts, enables quick design iterations, and optimizes quality control and inspections.

 Discover More Satellite Trends, Technologies & Startups

-Innovations in the satellites industry are happening at light speed.
-In addition to the smart subsystems, the next generation of space satellites utilizes more advanced technologies as discovered in our research for satellite technology trends.
-Satellite avionics are also advancing towards miniaturized and radiation tolerant systems.
-Smart avionic systems enable onboard equipment health and usage monitoring as well as precise Guidance, Navigation, and Control (GNC).
+Innovations in the satellite industry are happening at light speed.
+In addition to the smart subsystems and in-orbit services, space satellites utilize more advanced technologies as discovered in our research on satellite technology trends.
+Satellite avionics are also advancing towards miniaturized and radiation-tolerant systems.
+Smart avionic systems enable onboard equipment health and usage monitoring as well as precise guidance, navigation, and control (GNC).
 Thanks to the plethora of satellite technologies, space tourism is also on the rise.
-The rise of these new technologies and services ultimately enables humans to explore deep space while improving the quality of life on earth.
+These new technologies and services ultimately enable humans to explore deep space while improving the quality of life on earth.

 The Top 10 Satellite Trends, Technologies & Startups outlined in this report only scratch the surface of trends that we identified during our in-depth innovation and startup scouting process.
-Among others, small satellites, flexible launch services, and advanced payload systems will transform the sector as we know it today.
+Among others, small satellites, flexible launch services, and advanced satellite payload systems will transform the sector as we know it today.
 Identifying new opportunities and emerging technologies to implement into your business goes a long way in gaining a competitive advantage.
-To explore more space technologies, simply get in touch to let us look into your areas of interest.
-For a more general overview, you can download our free SpaceTech Innovation Report to save your time and improve strategic decision-making.
+Get in touch to easily and exhaustively scout relevant technologies & startups that matter to you today!